Want Better Returns? Don?t Ignore These 2 Consumer Discretionary Stocks Set to Beat Earnings

 Now that we understand the basic idea, let's look at how the Expected Surprise Prediction works.
 The ESP is calculated by comparing the Most Accurate Estimate to the Zacks Consensus Estimate, with the percentage difference between the two giving us the Zacks ESP figure.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Warner Bros.
-Discovery (WBD) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $0.12 a share 14 days away from its upcoming earnings release on February 23, 2023.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Roku (ROKU) earns a #3 (Hold) right now and its Most Accurate Estimate sits at -$1.70 a share, just two days from its upcoming earnings release on February 15, 2023.

-Warner Bros.
-Discovery's Earnings ESP sits at +46.88%, which, as explained above, is calculated by taking the percentage difference between the $0.12 Most Accurate Estimate and the Zacks Consensus Estimate of $0.08.
-WBD is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the -$1.70 Most Accurate Estimate and the -$1.74 Zacks Consensus Estimate, Roku has an Earnings ESP of +1.97%.
+Investors should also know that ROKU is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-WBD is one of just a large database of Consumer Discretionary stocks with positive ESPs.
-Another solid-looking stock is Royal Caribbean (RCL).
+ROKU is part of a big group of Consumer Discretionary stocks that boast a positive ESP, and investors may want to take a look at Boyd Gaming (BYD) as well.

-Royal Caribbean is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on May 4, 2023.
-RCL's Most Accurate Estimate sits at -$0.73 a share 84 days from its next earnings release.
+Slated to report earnings on April 25, 2023, Boyd Gaming holds a #2 (Buy) ranking on the Zacks Rank, and it's Most Accurate Estimate is $1.49 a share 71 days from its next quarterly update.

-The Zacks Consensus Estimate for Royal Caribbean is -$0.75, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +1.97%.
+The Zacks Consensus Estimate for Boyd Gaming is $1.46, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +1.94%.

-Because both stocks hold a positive Earnings ESP, WBD and RCL could potentially post earnings beats in their next reports.
+ROKU and BYD's positive ESP figures tell us that both stocks have a good chance at beating analyst expectations in their next earnings report.

 Find Stocks to Buy or Sell Before They're Reported